How it works

 - The other org accepts the request via Slackbot or the admin dashboard.

 - Open the channel you want to share, and in the channel settings menu, select “Additional options” and then “Share this channel with another workspace.”

 - Review external business partners and ongoing initiatives to identify 3–5 initial use cases for shared channels.

 - Check the Slack guest account usage in your workspace directory.
 It might make sense to convert some of your guest accounts to shared channels.

-- With your Slack admins, align on shared channel guidelines for how users can request to set up a shared channel.
+- Agree on shared channel guidelines with your Slack admins for how users can request to set up a shared channel.

-- Reach out to our customer experience team with any questions by typing /feedback in Slack or sending an email to email@example.com.
+- Get in touch with to our customer experience team with any questions by typing /feedback in Slack or sending an email to email@example.com.

 You’re in good company

-Teams of every size, shape and kind are collaborating in shared channels.
+Teams of every size, shape and sort are collaborating in shared channels.